-For the June 2020 retreat, and any others held at the Maison Pierre Chanzy, space permits 10 guests double occupancy, or 8 guests if the single occupancy options are filled, plus your retreat team.
+Space permits 8 guests double occupancy, or 6 guests if the single occupancy options are filled, plus your retreat team, for a maximum of 10 people.
 This gives us all room to write while ensuring we can book the place to ourselves.

 Are flights/trains and other travel costs included in the retreat registration?